-Marine mammals, including the Bryde's whale and sperm whales, use sound in their environmental to detect prey, predators, and habitat types, as well as navigation and communication.
-Constant sounds in the environmental can mask an animal's ability to communicate and hear important sounds within their environment (USDOC, NMFS, 2020a).
+Marine mammals, including Bryde's whales and sperm whales, use sound in their environment to detect prey, predators, and habitat types, as well as for navigation and communication.
+Constant sounds in the environment can mask an animal's ability to communicate and hear important sounds within their environment (USDOC, NMFS, 2020a).
 In general, acute injury, or Permanent Threshold Shift (PTS), and disturbance would occur with the animal in close proximity to the sound.
-Temporary Threshold Shift (TTS) are short durations of auditory impairment that is usually recoverable within days or hours (USDOC, NMFS, 2020a).
+Temporary Threshold Shift (TTS) is a short duration of auditory impairment that is usually recoverable within days or hours (USDOC, NMFS, 2020a).

 The NMFS sets the 180-dB root-mean-squared (rms) isopleth where on-set of auditory injury or mortality (level A harassment) to cetaceans may occur.
 Southall et al. (2007) suggests this level should rather be at 230 dB rms for a nonpulsed sound, such as drilling noise.
 The source levels from drilling are relatively low (154 dB and below, as cited by Greene, 1986 in Richardson et al., 1995), below the level B (behavioral) harassment threshold of 160 dB set by NMFS under the MMPA.
 According to Southall et al. (2007), for behavioral responses to nonpulses (such as drill noise), data indicate considerable variability in received levels associated with behavioral responses.
 Contextual variables (such as novelty of the sound to the marine mammal and operation features of the sound source) appear to have been at least as important as exposure level in predicting response type and magnitude.
-While there are some data from the Arctic on baleen whales, there is little information on the behavioral responses by marine mammals to drilling noise in the GOM.
+There is little information on the behavioral responses by marine mammals to drilling noise in the GOM.
 Southall et al. (2007) summarized the existing research, stating that the probability of avoidance and other behavioral effects increases when received levels increase from 120 to 160 dB.
 Marine mammals may exhibit some avoidance behaviors, but their behavioral or physiological responses to noise associated with the proposed project are unlikely to have population-level impacts in the northern GOM.